2011 All-Ireland Senior Camogie Championship: Change of sponsor

 The Camogie Association lost its sponsor, the Gala retail chain, just six weeks before throw-in and arranged a partnership with RTÉ, “in Association with RTÉ sport,” instead.
 One outcome of the partnership was live updates on RTÉ radio were available for the first time as well as an improved two-minute highlights package on the Sunday game on RTÉ television.
-The finals were televised live and the semi-finals broadcast live online on RTÉ.i.e.
+The finals were televised live and the semi-finals broadcast live online on RTÉ.ie.

 Launch

 Camogie Association president Joan O'Flynn made an appeal for a heightened profile for women's sport at the launch of the championship.

 Sport is for all.
 Just as sport played by men is not for men only, sport played by women is not for women only.
 I am urging all sports fans to experience the skill and excitement of top class camogie action and to see our sport stars in action.
 An increase in women in decision making roles in sport, positive attitudes and actions towards women's sport and giving greater prominence and recognition to women's sporting achievements will all make a difference.
 It is vital for future female participation in sport that children get the opportunity to understand that women are major sports achievers and are accomplished sports stars in their own right.

-At the captain's launch of the All Ireland final Joan O'Flynn spoke out about the representation of females in sporting attire used in a crisps ad.
+At the captain's launch of the All Ireland final Camogie Association president Joan O'Flynn spoke out about the representation of females in sporting attire used in a crisps ad.
 She said "the Hunky Dory campaign, which features women wearing revealing crop tops in sport poses, was particularly ill-timed given that camogie's top teams will be starring in Croke Park this Sunday."